-- For the treatment of AChR antibody positive myasthenia gravis the individual has tried and failed ≥ 1 of the following:

-- Soliris (eculizumab)

-- Ultomiris (ravulizumab-cwvz)

-- Vyvgart (efgartigimod alfa-fcab),

-- Vyvgart Hytrulo (efgartigimod alfa and hyaluronidase-qvfc)

-AND Medication is not being used concurrently with Vyvgart (efgartigimod alfa-fcab), Vyvgart Hytrulo (efgartigimod alfa and hyaluronidase-qvfc), Soliris (eculizumab), Ultomiris (ravulizumab-cwvz), or Zilbrysq (zilucoplan) Vyvgart (efgartigimod Vyvgart (efgartigimod alfa-fcab) may be considered medically alfa-fcab) necessary for the treatment of myasthenia gravis when the following criteria are met: Managed under medical The individual is aged 18 years or older benefit AND Has a diagnosis of myasthenia gravis with a serological test for anti-acetylcholine receptor (AChR) antibodies AND Is currently using two or more immunosuppressive therapies (ISTs) (e.g., glucocorticoids, azathioprine, mycophenolate mofetil, cyclosporine) or has tried and failed two ISTs or has contraindications that prevent use of two ISTs AND Medication is not being used concurrently with Vyvgart Hytrulo (efgartigimod alfa and hyaluronidase-qvfc), Rystiggo (rozanolixizumab-noli), Soliris (eculizumab), Ultomiris (ravulizumab-cwvz), or Zilbrysq (zilucoplan) Vyvgart Hytrulo Vyvgart Hytrulo (efgartigimod alfa and hyaluronidase-qvfc) (efgartigimod alfa and may be considered medically necessary for the treatment of hyaluronidase-qvfc) myasthenia gravis when the following criteria are met: The individual is aged 18 years or older Managed under medical AND benefit Has a diagnosis of myasthenia gravis with a serological test for anti-acetylcholine receptor (AChR) antibodies AND Is currently using two or more immunosuppressive therapies (ISTs) (a.g., glusscortispids, azathiopring, mysophopolate) (ISTs) (e.g., glucocorticoids, azathioprine, mycophenolate mofetil, cyclosporine) or has tried and failed two ISTs or has contraindications that prevent use of two ISTs AND Medication is not being used concurrently with Vyvgart (efgartigimod alfa-fcab), Rystiggo (rozanolixizumab-noli), Soliris (cigarugimod ana icab), nysuggo (rozanonizamiab-non), sonns
+For the treatment of AChR antibody positive myasthenia gravis the individual has tried and failed ≥ 1 of the following: Soliris (eculizumab) Ultomiris (ravulizumab-cwvz) Vyvgart (efgartigimod alfa-fcab), Vyvgart Hytrulo (efgartigimod alfa and hyaluronidase-qvfc) AND Medication is not being used concurrently with Vyvgart (efgartigimod alfa-fcab), Vyvgart Hytrulo (efgartigimod alfa and hyaluronidase-qvfc), Soliris (eculizumab), Ultomiris (ravulizumab-cwvz), or Zilbrysq (zilucoplan) Vyvgart (efgartigimod Vyvgart (efgartigimod alfa-fcab) are subject to review for site alfa-fcab) of service administration.
+Managed under medical benefit Vyvgart (efgartigimod alfa-fcab) may be considered medically necessary for the treatment of myasthenia gravis when the following criteria are met: The individual is aged 18 years or older AND Has a diagnosis of myasthenia gravis with a serological test for anti-acetylcholine receptor (AChR) antibodies AND Is currently using two or more immunosuppressive therapies (ISTs) (e.g., glucocorticoids, azathioprine, mycophenolate mofetil, cyclosporine) or has tried and failed two ISTs or has contraindications that prevent use of two ISTs AND Medication is not being used concurrently with Vyvgart Hytrulo (efgartigimod alfa and hyaluronidase-qvfc), Rystiggo (rozanolixizumab-noli), Soliris (eculizumab), Ultomiris (ravulizumab-cwvz), or Zilbrysq (zilucoplan) Vyvgart Hytrulo Vyvgart Hytrulo (efgartigimod alfa and hyaluronidase-qvfc) (efgartigimod alfa and hyaluronidase-qvfc) are subject to review for site of service administration.
+Managed under medical benefit